shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-nft-marketplace.md

 # Introduction
 In this tutorial, we will discuss how to create an NFT marketplace on the Tezos blockchain.
-This tutorial assumes you have basic knowledge about [React](https://reactjs.org/), Redux, and Smart contract development on Tezos with Smart Py.
+We will build a simple open NFT marketplace where anyone can mint and collect NFTs.
 We will be going through writing the smart contracts,  creating the UI, and invoking the entry points in the front end.

+# Prerequisites
+- Basic familiarity with [ReactJS](https://reactjs.org/) and Redux.
+- Should also have some experience writing smart contracts on Tezos with SmartPy.

 # Requirements
 - [Git](https://git-scm.com/downloads)